Congratulations on finishing your book. Here

 part of your book, and will include a copyright page.
 Look at traditionally

 published books for an idea of the information you will include here.
-Other

 Front matter may or may not include a Foreword (for non-fiction—this is written